 To qualify as a Special Feature, the entry must be a complete separate program element with a beginning, middle and end and not a segment of a longer program.

-- CSMA Entrants Receive Free Admission to the SVG College Sports Summit
+- CSMA Entrants Receive Free Admission to the SVG College Summit

-Any party entering a submission to the SVG/NACDA College Sports Media Awards is eligible to attend the SVG College Sports Summit (May 29- May 31, 2019, Atlanta) for free.
+Any party entering a submission to the SVG/NACDA College Sports Media Awards is eligible to attend the SVG College Summit (May 27 - May 29, 2020, Atlanta) for free.

 CATEGORIES AND ELIGIBILITY

 There are twenty (20) categories for entry in the College Sports Media Awards that will encompass four divisions for competition: Professional; College Conferences and Governing Bodies; Collegiate Athletics; Collegiate Students.
 Universities from the U.S. and Canada are eligible.

 The Divisions are defined as:

 Collegiate Athletics – All NCAA, NJCAA, NAIA, and accredited institutions in the U.S. and Canada.
 These productions are funded, supervised and executed solely by athletic department employees and their staff (full-time, part-time, freelance, intern, student).

 Collegiate Student – All NCAA, NJCAA, NAIA, and accredited institutions in the U.S. and Canada.
 These productions are funded and supervised solely by university employees (athletic or academic).
 The production work is completed solely by students (undergraduate or graduate) who are enrolled part-time or full-time at that institution during the time period designated for the content to be produced to be eligible for the awards.
 In the case of the Live Game, Program or Event category, 80% of the production personnel must be students to be eligible.
 Students who are paid are also eligible.